camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Token Error Response

-A Token Error Response is returned directly from the Token Endpoint in response to the Token Request sent by the Client.
+As defined in [OAuth 2.0 Token Error Response Section](https://www.rfc-editor.org/rfc/rfc6749.html#section-5.2), a Token Error Response is returned directly from the Token Endpoint in response to the Token Request sent by the Client.
 The authorization server responds with a status code and includes the following `error` code attribute within the response:

 <table>
   <thead>